puentebravo/gqlTutorial/README.md

 # graphQLTutorial
-An educational project to learn graphQL
+An educational tutorial done to learn GraphQL using TypeScript and Apollo, courtesy of [How to GraphQL]("https://www.howtographql.com")